eizedev/ansible-passwordstate-modules/README.md

 setting and getting passwordstate passwords.

 It is based on the fork of [KBerstene](https://github.com/KBerstene/ansible-passwordstate-modules) who has rebuilt the module from the original [BoxUK modules](https://github.com/boxuk/ansible-boxuk-modules-passwordstate) to run on Python 3.
-It uses the `requests` library in place of `urllib` and he add functionality for using the Windows Authentication API.
+Since then uses the `requests` library in place of `urllib` and added functionality for using the Windows Authentication API.

-Currently i have added more facts to the returned result so we use other field values as well.
+Currently i have added more facts to the returned output so we could use other field values as well.

 All Python prerequisites can be installed using `python3 -m pip install -r dev-requirements.txt`.